Scientific Applications

 SciPy

-SciPy is a library that uses Numpy for more mathematical functions.
-SciPy uses NumPy arrays as the basic data structure.
-SciPy comes with modules for various commonly used tasks in scientific programing, for example: linear algebra, integration (calculus), ordinary differential equation solvers and signal processing.
+SciPy is a library that uses NumPy for more mathematical functions.
+SciPy uses NumPy arrays as the basic data structure, and comes with modules for various commonly used tasks in scientific programming, including linear algebra, integration (calculus), ordinary differential equation solving, and signal processing.

 Matplotlib

 Matplotlib is a flexible plotting library for creating interactive 2D and 3D plots that can also be saved as manuscript-quality figures.
 The API in many ways reflects that of MATLAB, easing transition of MATLAB users to Python.
-Many examples, along with the source code to re-create them, can be browsed at the matplotlib gallery.
+Many examples, along with the source code to recreate them, are available in the matplotlib gallery.

 Resources

-Installation of scientific Python packages can be troublesome.
-Many of these packages are implemented as Python C extensions which need to be compiled.
+Installation of scientific Python packages can be troublesome, as many of these packages are implemented as Python C extensions which need to be compiled.
 This section lists various so-called scientific Python distributions which provide precompiled and easy-to-install collections of scientific Python packages.

 Unofficial Windows Binaries for Python Extension Packages

-Many people who do scientific computing are on Windows.
-And yet many of the scientific computing packages are notoriously difficult to build and install.
-Christoph Gohlke however, has compiled a list of Windows binaries for many useful Python packages.
-The list of packages has grown from a mainly scientific python resource to a more general list.
-It might be a good idea to check it out if you’re on Windows.
+Many people who do scientific computing are on Windows, yet many of the scientific computing packages are notoriously difficult to build and install on this platform.
+Christoph Gohlke, however, has compiled a list of Windows binaries for many useful Python packages.
+The list of packages has grown from a mainly scientific Python resource to a more general list.
+If you’re on Windows, you may want to check it out.

 Anaconda

-Continuum Analytics offers the Anaconda Python Distribution which includes all the common scientific python packages and additionally many packages related to data analytics and big data.
-Anaconda comes in two flavors, a paid for version and a completely free and open source community edition, Anaconda CE, which contains a slightly reduced feature set.
-Free licenses for the paid-for version are available for academics and researchers.
+The Anaconda Python Distribution includes all the common scientific Python packages as well as many packages related to data analytics and big data.
+Anaconda itself is free, and a number of proprietary add-ons are available for a fee.
+Free licenses for the add-ons are available for academics and researchers.